Wine of the Week: 2011 Domaine Trotereau Quincy

 "Come, come, good wine is a good familiar creature if it be well used; exclaim no more against it." ~ William Shakespeare

 I'm not sure when it happened, each and every varietal having its own 'day' but it's an irritating trend, driven no doubt by PR firms desperate to get their clients a bit of social media attention.
-Now that said, it's my hope that after reading this review, that this wine will become a new favorite.
-Especially so, when searching for a Sauvignon Blanc, that is as far off the [the everyday commodity] reservation as it could possibly get and the reason I'm so excited about this fantastic expression of Sauvignon Blanc.
+Now that said, I hope that after reading this review, that this wine will become a new favorite.
+Especially so, when searching for a Sauvignon Blanc, that is as far off the 'commodity' wine reservation as it could possibly get and the reason I'm so excited about this fantastic expression of Sauvignon Blanc.

-It's with that idea in mind, that this unique wine comes from an area in France, one of which I was completely unfamiliar to me before sampling this wine.
+It's with that idea in mind that this unique wine comes from an area in France, one of which I was utterly unfamiliar to me before sampling this wine.
 I will confess there's no way I couldn't have pointed it out on the map either.
-But what I do know is that this very inexpensive bottle of wine from the very small appellation of Quincy in the Loire Valley, a dry white wine will wow you at each turn and twist in the road.
-You won't be able to put it down, its exciting fresh and most likely as new to the average vino-sapien as it was to me on a warm Wednesday afternoon.
+But what I do know is that this very inexpensive bottle of wine from the tiny appellation of Quincy in the Loire Valley, a dry white wine will wow you at each turn and twist in the road.
+You won't be able to put it down, it's exciting fresh and most likely as new to the average vino-sapiens as it was to me on a warm Wednesday afternoon.

-Oh you could just keep on drinking the garden-variety domestic Sauvignon Blanc or the same hackneyed kiwi Sauvignon Blanc or perhaps you could step outside the box just this once to experience something completely new?
+Oh, you could just keep on drinking the garden-variety domestic Sauvignon Blanc or the same hackneyed kiwi Sauvignon Blanc or perhaps you could step outside the box only this once to experience something entirely new?
 Consider this your invitation to do so.
-This wine selling most places for $16 to $17, a wine I've rated 93 points, it's a wine you need to try for yourself to see what all the fuss is about.
+This wine selling most places for $16 to $17, a wine I've rated 93 points, its wine you need to try for yourself to see what all the fuss is about.

-I like to think of myself as charting a course of wine-diversity, I want to discover all that the wine world has to offer a thirsty vino-sapien and I want each one of you to join me on that path to discovery; I want you my readers to drink better as well.
+I like to think of myself as charting a course of wine-diversity, I want to discover all that the wine world has to offer a thirsty vino-sapiens, and I want each one of you to join me on that path to discovery; I want you, my readers, to drink better as well.

 I'm told that the appellation of Quincy was the 2nd appellation in France to be recognized in 1936, second only to Châteauneuf-du-Pape, where many of the vines are over a century old, while some have been more recently planted in the mid-eighties.

 One of the more compelling reasons for adoring this wine so much is because it really didn't have many of the usual suspects in the nose or on the palate.
-I was immediately surprised by the nose, aromas of white-flowers, honeysuckle, white peach, sweet-quince and whiff of bell pepper which quickly fades to the background.
+I was immediately surprised by the nose, aromas of white flowers, honeysuckle, white peach, sweet-quince and whiff of bell pepper which quickly fades into the background.

-In fact I wondered silently if the wine I tasted was Sauvignon-Blanc at all, seeing it's so far afield from most other new-world Sauvignon I've come accustom to despising.
-How could a wine raised in stainless steel and enamel tanks and had its fermentation kicked off with indigenous yeast have this much body and substance to it and yet not have the typical lean flavors which will typically drives me away like a pack of ravenous hyenas.
+In fact, I wondered silently if the wine I tasted was Sauvignon-Blanc at all, seeing it's so far afield from most other new-world Sauvignon I've come accustom to despising.
+How could a wine raised in stainless steel and enamel tanks and had its fermentation kicked off with indigenous yeast have this much body and substance to it and yet not have the typical lean flavors which will typically drive me away like a pack of ravenous hyenas?

 I just kept looking at the bottle, snapping the picture you see above and tasted it twice just to confirm my impressions and flummoxed with my own delight.
-But there it's, try it for yourself soon, I look forward to hearing thoughts and impressions.
+But there it's, give this beauty a go for yourself soon, I look forward to hearing thoughts and reactions.
 Until next time sip long and prosper cheers!